slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ## On networking

+> *"To develop your intellectual powers at the expense of the social is to retard your own progress to mastery."
+-- Robert Greene*

 > *"The enemy of excellence is isolation."
 -- Aaron Walker*

-> *"To develop your intellectual powers at the expense of the social is to retard your own progress to mastery."
--- Robert Greene*

 Make networking an habit.
 Who you know and whether they like you will determine what opportunities you get.

 > *"Money is the ultimate network effect."
 -- Naval Ravikant*

-> *"Everyone is shy.
-Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
-Go ahead."
--- Kevin Kelly*

 > *"Being alone never felt right.
 Sometimes it felt good, but it never felt right."
 -- Charles Bukowski*